RosterElf Logo

 Most on-site construction workers are covered by the Building and Construction General On-site Award 2020 (MA000020), which sets minimum pay rates, allowances, and conditions based on classification levels.
 Many roles also require specific licences including White Cards and High Risk Work Licences.

 These templates provide compliant, industry-standard job descriptions that you can customise for your construction business.
-Each template includes duties, required skills, licensing requirements, and award classification guidance.
+Each template includes duties, required skills, licensing requirements, and award classification guidance — then pair them with construction rostering software once your team is hired.

 Construction workers on building site